velodrome-finance/sugar-sdk/README.md

 ### Regenerate ABIs if needed

-ABIs for contracts are stored inside `sugar/abis` dir.
+ABIs for contracts are stored inside `abis` dir.
 To regenerate them, use `abis.py` script (make sure you have `ETHERSCAN_API_KEY` env var set).
 We use [Optimistic Etherscan](https://optimistic.etherscan.io/).